Adroiti/docs-for-code-review-tools/RuboCop/Performance-TimesMap.md

-Pattern: Performance/TimesMap
+Pattern: Use of `.times.map`

 Issue: -

 ## Description

-This cop checks for .times.map calls.
+This cop checks for `.times.map` calls.
 In most cases such calls can be replaced with an explicit array creation.

 ### Example